 While inspecting, you can also inspect the wood on the outside of the house.
 Is the sealant intact, are there mat spots on the painting, can you see cracks?
 This seems to be of no importance, but when water drops in, larger problems are coming, like wood rot.
 And I think nobody wants to pay for something which could be prevented easily.

 For your comfort and energy bill, check the rubbers of the doors and windows.
 Are they in good condition and fit tight?
 And does the ventilation grilles work and are they clean?

 You are not finished yet, also look on the outside walls.
 Are there any cracks?
 And if you have a tap outside, you probably need to empty the pipes before it starts to freeze outside.

 To help you, we developed a maintenance calendar, which you can download for free here.

 Maintaining the inside of your Dutch house in the autumn

 Then the inside of your house.
 A healthy climate inside the house is important for your health.
-Nowadays we work a lot at home, so you better can stay healthy during this Covid-19 period.
+Nowadays, we work a lot at home, so you better can stay healthy.
 So keep in mind that you should ventilate your house 10 minutes each day, winter and summer, by opening every door and window.
 The reason is that the moist air is discharged outside, while dry-clean air will replace it.
-Your energy bill will get less by it also.
+Your energy bill will also get less by it.